 2. When You Need to Customize the Experience

 Expanding on the concept above, a targeted email list can help you send the perfect message to the right contact.
 By contrast to other mediums, like social media posts or traditional advertising, you can send messages with offers that relate to them.

 Obviously, you need to be in full control of your data.
 Otherwise, the messages will fall flat (at best) or seem really creepy (at worst).
-However, if you do it properly, you can set up email blasts, email automations, or even AI options that correspond to appropriate user actions.
+However, if you do it properly, you can set up email blasts, email automation, or even AI options that correspond to appropriate user actions.

 Note: It’s more than just adding (FirstName) into the greeting.

 As an example, Amazon is extremely good at this.
-They send offers based on your cart, on-site clicks and tracked search activity.
+They send offers based on your cart, on-site clicks, and tracked search activity.

 Similarly, you can use email marketing to customize the experience for your contacts.

 Dig into Data